noahzeldin/dissertation/reception_analysis.md

                          Piece == "Mutter")
 ```

-## Convert general (reduced) corpus and dfm to dataframe sfor later use
+## Convert general (reduced) corpus and dfm to dataframes for later use

 ``` r
 # convert gen_dfm_reduced to dataframe